 We expect students to arrive at school and to lessons on time.
 Punctuality to morning registration, assembly and lessons is vital and is considered a Level 1 violation.
 Students who are continually late for registration will be managed in line with the agreed policy.
 Where there are adverse weather conditions, there should be some flexibility in addressing late arrivals.
-Students are expected to attend school on every school day as specified in the school calendarding to each student's circumstances and their punctuality.
+Students are expected to attend school on every school day as specified in the school calendard.